TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/api.md

 # API Management

-In the Blue Whale Operations Development Platform (LessCode), users can create APIs, and these APIs are integrated with the Blue Whale API Gateway service, facilitating interface management.
+In the Blueking LessCode (LessCode), users can create APIs, and these APIs are integrated with the Blueking API Gateway service, facilitating interface management.
 APIs can be selected within functions for quick usage.

 ## Creating an API

-Navigate to the Application Development -> Resource Management -> API Management page, and click on "Create New."
+Navigate to the App Development -> Resource Management -> API Management page, and click on "Create New."
 Fill in the corresponding parameters.
 Once completed, click "Submit" to add a new API.
 Note:

-- Selecting Blue Whale application authentication will include the authentication information required by the API gateway in the request.
-This authentication information is generated based on the user sending the request and the bound application.
+- Selecting Blueking app authentication will include the authentication information required by the API gateway in the request.
+This authentication information is generated based on the user sending the request and the bound app.
 - On the right side of the default request response, there is a `Get Request Response` button.
 Clicking it allows you to retrieve the API response for testing purposes.

 <img src="../../../../images/help/en/api-01.png" alt="grid" width="80%" class="help-img" />